Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation: Experiments

+\textbf{Parameter Settings}.
+For the dictionary method, we use the pre-constructed dictionary as the same as the {\namemodel} model.
 For the statistical model Moses, we follow the training procedure listed on the User Manual and Code Guide file\footnote{\url{http://www.statmt.org/moses/manual/manual.pdf}}.
 For neural machine translation models and text summarization baseline, we all conduct a grid search to find the optimal parameters.
-Finally, for Seq2Seq, Seq2Seq$-$, Seq2Seq-S, and PointerNet, the hidden size is set to 256 for both encoder and decoder by greedy search, the learning rate is set to $1e-3$.
+For Seq2Seq, Seq2Seq$-$, Seq2Seq-S, and PointerNet, the hidden size is set to 256 for both encoder and decoder by greedy search, and the learning rate is set to $1e-3$.
 We use Adam~\cite{kingma2014adam} as the optimizer.
 Tokenization is performed using NLTK word tokenizer~\cite{bird2009natural}.
-Early stop is also applied by checking the BLEU score~\cite{papineni2002bleu} on the validation set, and the training batch size is set to 30.
+The early stop is also applied by checking the BLEU score~\cite{papineni2002bleu} on the validation set, and the training batch size is set to 30.

-Since PMBERT-MT is developed based on PubMedBERT, the hidden size is the same as that of PubMedBERT, which is 786.
-We also use the default PubMedBERT Adam optimizer with the learning rate as $5e-5$, the warm-up method, the default PubMedBERT vocabulary, and tokenization are applied.
+For EditNTS, we use the original default parameter setting with the learning rate of $1e-3$ for the Adam optimizer.
+For the BERT-MT model, the hidden size is the same as that of PubMedBERT, which is 786.
+We also use the default AdamW optimizer used by PubMedBERT with the learning rate as $5e-5$, the warm-up method, the default PubMedBERT vocabulary, and tokenization are applied.
+For BART and T5, the setting of the optimizer and training procedure is the same as the BERT-MT.

+For the proposed {\namemodel}, the locator is based on PubMedBERT to perform token-level classification, and we use the default setting of PubMedBERT to train the locator.
+For the dictionary-based neural interpreter, we use the same parameter setting as~\cite{zhang2020dcmn+}.
+The max size of the answers is set to 8.
+The maximum length of the input sentence is set to 64 during training.
+The learning rate is set to $5e-5$ with ten epochs, and an early stop is adopted.
+For the restricted polisher, the setting is the same as the BERT-MT model except for the restricted translation setting.
+PubMedBERT is applied with an LSTM decoder that has the same hidden size.

 In the evaluation stage, the same NLTK word tokenizer is applied as baselines to break the sentences into words for calculating the scores for a fair comparison.
-Early stop is also applied with the same method, and the training batch size is set to 30.
 All models are trained on Ubuntu 16.04 with 128GB memory and an Nvidia Tesla P100 GPU.